Coping With Anxiety: Why The Advice They Give Won’t Work And What To Try Instead

 Here are the steps for doing just that:

-Stop beating yourself up for not being able to will your anxiety away.
-It’s going to be with you indefinitely, so you might as well make friends with it.
+Stop beating yourself up for not being able to will your fight or flight response away.
+To at least some degree, it’s going to be with you indefinitely, so you might as well make friends with it.
 It’s just your brain trying to protect you.
 It might go a little overboard and it might be a pain in the ass sometimes, but think of it as your overzealous bodyguard who’s trying to keep you away from harm.

 2. Make Relaxation A Priority

 Look for ways to get out of fight or flight and stay out of it for significant chunks of time.
 Your body needs the rest.
-I said earlier that all that relaxation advice is not practical in most anxiety-provoking situations.
+I said earlier that much of that relaxation advice is not practical in real-world anxiety-provoking situations.
 But you can use it to recover from stress.
 You can use it to give yourself a break when you are not actually in a stressful situation at the moment.
 Some ideas:

 - Exercise, like running or swimming